thoth-station/adviser/docs/source/deployment.rst

 result in no software stack resolved as candidates that would lead to a fully resolved software stack might be removed from the beam (pushed away by candidates that have higher score but do not lead to a fully resolved software stack given the version range specification of dependencies).
+There is also a risk described in :ref:`shared_deps`.

 An optimal number of beam width can be obtained empirically (or additional analysis on top of adviser reports) based on software stacks that the system is